The Definitive Guide to 24 Step Simplified Yang Style Taijiquan

 It is vital to consciously check and correct body postures when practising to avoid these bad habits.
 In the long run, practitioners will establish a habit of maintaining good postures.
 Thus improve or minimise the risk of postural defect or illness.

-- Accurate movements and detail steps – The 24 Step Taijiquan has clear teaching materials with in depth step by step instructions, beginners need to practise every move in detail and execute every step clearly.
+- Accurate movements and detail steps – The 24 Step Taijiquan has clear teaching materials with in-depth step by step instructions, beginners need to practise every move in detail and execute every step clearly.
 This way beginners will lay a solid and effective path for future progression.

 Some beginners try too hard to make their stances low, but their legs are too weak to support the body weight and end up very rigid and wobbly.
-Some beginners don’t even bend their legs at all and end up like strolling.
-In both situation none of the health benefits have been achieved.
+Some beginners don’t even bend their legs at all and end up strolling.
+In both situations, none of the health benefits have been achieved.
 It is therefore essential to build up the strength on the legs through stance exercises.
-Once the legs are strong movements will become agile, step will become steady and graceful.
+Once the legs are strong movements will become agile, the step will become steady and graceful.

 Beginners may find the inner essence difficult to grasp, but should still try to practise the postures in such a manner that they are soft but not feeble, extended but not rigid.

 After grasping all the essentials of the foundation stage, beginners will enter the improvement stage.
-This stage focuses on raising practitioners skills and further understand the key essentials, thus making the practice of the 24 step more comprehensive, continuous, even paced and smooth delivery of strength and energy.
+This stage focuses on raising practitioners' skills and further understand the key essentials, thus making the practice of the 24 step more comprehensive, continuous, even-paced and smooth delivery of strength and energy.

 The essentials in the improvement stage include;

-- Coordination from top to bottom – All Taijiquan styles emphasise on good coordination of the hands, eyes, head, and steps, all part of the body united as one.
+- Coordination from top to bottom – All Taijiquan styles emphasise good coordination of the hands, eyes, head, and steps, all part of the body united as one.
 Every posture requires different parts of the body to move in certain way in order to make the posture more effective and coordinated.

 When practising, practitioners often focus on one part but forget the other, limbs and body move in their own separate ways.
 This is called broken strength in Taiji.
-It is imperative for practitioners to study in depth on timing, pace and coordination of each part of the body in order to achieve high degree of coordination and comprehension.
+It is imperative for practitioners to study in-depth on timing, pace and coordination of each part of the body in order to achieve high degree of coordination and comprehension.

 - Smooth and agile movements – good demonstration of postures with smoothness and agility represent good standard of practice.
 It not only requires high degree of coordination between the limbs, but also the use of the waist.